DS3Lab/AutoMLBench/dataset.md

 # Dataset

 We put datasets in Amazon S3.
-You need AWS CLI to download these files.
+You can download these files using the following links.

 ## Kaggle dataset